feathersjs/feathers/index.md

 <blockquote><pre>curl 'http://localhost:3000/users/' -H 'Content-Type: application/json' --data-binary '{ "username": "feathers", "password": "supersecret" }'</pre></blockquote>

-Not it should be possible to log in with the `feathers` username and `supersecret` password.
+Now it should be possible to log in with the `feathers` username and `supersecret` password and you will get the logged in user information in every service call in `params.user`.

 ## Authorization

 Authorization is the process of determining after successful authentication if the user is allowed to perform the requested action.
-This is again where hooks come in very handy.
+This is again where hooks come in handy.

 ### User authorization